Amending a Revocable Living Trust

-- Sign a complete revocation of the original trust agreement and any amendments and transfer the assets held in the revoked trust back into your individual name.
-You'll then have to create and fund a brand new revocable living trust unless your intention is to revoke the trust entirely.
+- Sign a complete revocation of the original trust agreement and any amendments and transfer the assets held in the revoked trust back into your name.
+You'll then have to create and fund a brand new revocable living trust unless you intend to revoke the trust entirely.

 If You're Married

-If you and your spouse are co-grantors and co-trustees of your revocable living trust -- you formed it and manage it together -- either of you can generally revoke it at any time.
+If you and your spouse are co-grantors and co-trustees of your revocable living trust, you formed it and managed it together, either of you can generally revoke it at any time.
 If you want to change provisions, however, either with an amendment or a restatement, you must both agree to the changes in writing.